 Rains improve city's air quality

-Light rains in parts of the national capital on Thursday morning further improved the city's air quality, officials said.
+Light rains in parts of the national capital on Thursday morning further improved the city's air quality for the second consecutive day, officials said.
 The air quality index (AQI) in Delhi stood at 136 at 8.47 am which falls under the 'moderate' category.

 An AQI between 0-50 is considered 'good', 51-100 'satisfactory', 101-200 'moderate', 201-300 'poor', 301-400 'very poor' and 401-500 'severe'.
 An AQI above 500 falls in the 'severe plus' category.
 The AQI at NSIT Dwarka, Anand Vihar, Wazirpur and Vivek Vihar were registered at 201, 170, 170 and 164 respectively.